JoshRestuccia/swe_spring2023/Sprint3.md

 -Added additional cypress unit testing to check new implementations

 -Added a layer of security to the password where the password is now hidden on the screen

+-New box where the email username and password are now the inputs instead of just username and password, helping out in sending information to the backend

+-When login button is pressed, there is now a form that is submitted and a message that is displayed in the console that says login successful, which shows the username email and password

+-Data is now displayed from a local json file, which will help in communicating with backend